Subscribe: Apple Podcast | Email | Spotify | Stitcher

 Who doesn’t love baking bread?
 Perhaps you already make your own bread as your child follows a dairy and soy-free bread.
 If that’s the case, throw in a handful of raisins to your usual bread recipe or take inspiration from Milk Free Wholemeal Fruit Bread.

 Raisins and other dried fruit tend to be high in iron.

-Iron is an important mineral in children’s diet as it supports normal immune function, cognitive function and also helps with the reduction of tiredness and fatigue.
+Iron is an important mineral in children’s diet as it supports normal immune function and cognitive function and also helps with the reduction of tiredness and fatigue.

 Dried fruit that is the richest source of iron include apricots, raisins, figs and prunes.

 Oat and raisin cookies are easily a firm favourite in our home.
 My daughter remains on a dairy-free diet (though can manage some dairy in her diet).
 Delia Smith’s original oat and raisin recipe is a winner.
 You can adapt it as an option for dairy-free snacks for kids.